NETRASG/ALVAS_ONLINE_COADING/README.md

 # prog 16
 Java Program to find the largest and smallest word in a string (input with in the program)

+# 23/05/2020
+# prog 17
+Write a C Program to Generate First N Triangular Numbers (Where N is read from the Keyboard)